PedroKaram/Ask/README.md

 # Motivation

- - I made this system because of a side project at university where we'll have this kind of "feed" and "post creation system" in our application.
+ - I'm working on this system because of a side project at university where we'll have this kind of "feed" and "post creation system" in our application.

 # What was added

  - Ask page design done
  - Gitignore file done
  - Navbar done
+ - Database created
+ - Database connection done

 # What I intend to do on the next commit

- - Create the database
- - Connenct the database with the forms
+ - Send the forms data to database
  - Return the data on database to the feed